drts01/notes/stackedit/star.md

 ## Mistake
 Tell me about a mistake you’ve made.
 How did you handle it?
 * Situation:
-   The backoffice was out capacity
+   The backoffice was out capacity and the provision system did not have the features required to build the systems need.
 * Task:
+   As a system engineer, I needed to provided
 * Action:

 * Result: